thechori/coffee-crowds/README.md

 ## TODO
 - Build simple UI for web interaction
+- Figure out how to hook up front end to RESTful API that is built instead of reinventing the wheels that you've already built

 ## Completed Items
 - Set up RESTful API (Users, CoffeeShops, Checkins)